NoroffFEU/development-platforms/AWS-case-study.md

   * Invention of mainframe computing, using a central computer accessed by several devices, all using the capabilities of the central computer.

 * 1970s
   * Concept of Virtual machines emerges, having multiple complete operating systems that "live" in a single piece of hardware.
-This allowed a maniframe computer to run multiple operating systems at the same time.
+This allowed a mainframe computer to run multiple operating systems at the same time.

 * 1989
   * UK computer scientist Tim Berners-Lee invented the World Wide Web.